Welcome to the second in my series of posts on the materials used to make bicycle frames.

 In future posts I’ll be looking at aluminium, titanium and wood, plus any other materials I discover in the meantime.

 I do hope you’re finding the series interesting.
 Please do share it with your own personal peletons (or just click one of the buttons below).

-I look forward to welcoming you back to the Grimpeur Heureux soon.
+I look forward to welcoming you back to Sportive Cyclist soon.
 Until then, I hope your road surface remains smooth and the wind is always at your back.